 By Alexandra Carmichael, Co-Founder of CureTogether

-Some of the most effective treatments for bipolar disorder reported by patients are not drugs, according to a new study by CureTogether, a free resource owned by 23andMe that allows people to share information about their health and treatments.
+Some of the most popular treatments for Post-Traumatic Stress Disorder are not necessarily the most effective, according to a new study by CureTogether, a free resource owned by 23andMe that allows people to share information about their health and treatments.

 Where did this data come from?
-This is the result of a four-year CureTogether study on Bipolar Disorder, in which people living with the condition shared information about their symptoms and what treatments worked best for them.
+This is the result of a four-year CureTogether study on Post-Traumatic Stress Disorder.
 We’d like to thank those who participated.
-And just as they shared their experience with treatments, we’re freely and openly sharing the results of the Bipolar study.
+And just as they shared their experience with PTSD treatments, we’re freely and openly sharing the results of the PTSD study.

 This is part of a regular series of CureTogether research findings.
 CureTogether’s research findings are different than those made by 23andMe, which look at genetic associations with illness, traits and drug response.
 But as we continue our work with the CureTogether community, 23andMe hopes to incorporate more of this kind of self-reported information into our own research.
 CureTogether present its findings just as they are — patient-reported data — to stimulate discussion and generate new insights for further research.

-Please tweet, blog, or pass this along to anyone who can benefit or is interested in Bipolar Disorder.
+Please tweet, blog, or pass this along to anyone who can benefit or is interested in PTSD.
 Thank you!